SoftwareAG/adabas-natural-education-package/README.md

  * Download the Virtual machine image file from the TECHcommunity website
  * Run the 'Adabas and Natural' cheatsheets from Help menu
- * 3 scenarios discussed in Natural
+ * 3 scenarios discussed in understanding of the Natural programming language

     - Hello World
     - Conditional constructs
     - Basic Array manipulation
- * 1 scenario discussed in Adabas
+ * 1 scenario discussed in understanding of the Adabas

     - Retrieval of data from database